jeksn/jeksn.me/content/reading-list.md

 - Nicomachean Ethics / Aristotle
 - The Fellowship of the Ring / J.R.R.
 Tolkien
 - The Screwtape Letters / C.S.
-Lewis.
+Lewis

 ## 2024